Pakistan Railways Embarks On Ambitious Plan To Revive Non-functional Routes - UrduPoint

 Pakistan Railways Embarks On Ambitious Plan To Revive Non-functional Routes

 ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Aug, 2025) Pakistan Railways has launched an ambitious plan to restore several non-functional railway routes across the country, aiming to enhance connectivity and stimulate commercial activity in various regions.
-According to an official documents, the Sibi-Harnai section, which has been closed since 2006, has already been restored.
+According to an official documents available with Wealth Pakistan (WealthPK) Sibi-Harnai section, which has been closed since 2006, has already been restored.

 The Ministry of Railways has conducted a comprehensive survey to assess the feasibility of reviving seven additional routes, including Mari Indus–Lakki Marwat–Bannu, Mandra–Bhaun, and Faisalabad–Jaranwala,–Katal Amara, Tando Adam–Tharu Shah, Mirpur Khas–Nawabshah, and Bostan–Zhob.A detailed feasibility study has been prepared to evaluate the practicality and potential success of these projects.